KatapultDevelopment/katapult-pro-api-documentation/README.md

 //katapultpro.com/map/#-MWjCEDgYy9qzw2zZ2dc/n-MTLZaZZiv_iMOEKc70T

 ## Connection ID
-The Connect ID is similar to Node ID.
+The Connection ID is similar to Node ID.
 The Connection ID in the example below is “-MJ93SdtSMBWcCWdRBFN,” which is the ID after the ‘c’ in the url.

 //katapultpro.com/map/#-MWjCEDgYy9qzw2zZ2dc/c-MJ93SdtSMBWcCWdRBFN